Standard Hull Seal SOP

 Do not report self-repairs... though you can share the story with us in regular chat and not the requests chat.

-#Repair-Requests channel in the Fleetcomm Discord.
+Repair requests will generally come in through the IRC repair form portal, found on our website, and in the #Repair-Requests channel in IRC.
 If you see a request elsewhere, direct them to the proper location.
-In the event that they are unable to access or connect to the chat solution, alternative methods may be used such as in-game chat.
+In the event that they are unable to access or connect to the IRC, alternative methods may be used such as in-game chat.
 This is expected to primarily console players.

 Do not post unnecessary chatter in the active repair channels.
 Anything that is not critical to repairs can go into the general chat channels.
 Please don't tell people off if someone else posts in the channel - the Dispatchers can manage that!